padiac/padiac.github.io/notes/diffusion-delta-log-px-t-and-tweedies-formula-what-it-is-where-it-comes-from-why-it-matters.md

 ### Notes on terminology

-- "DataLogP" transcription errors should be read as nabla log p or score.
+- "DataLogP" transcription errors should be read as ∇log p or score.
 - When papers write "score," they mean $\nabla_x \log p(x)$, not a probability.